How to make camping comfortable | 22 Tips

 Consider A Tent Heater For Cold Weather

 Tent heaters are simply heaters that require less space than conventional units.
 They will keep you warm in your tent on cold or rainy days.
-They are also not very expensive and can be purchase for around $60 on amazon.
+They are also not very expensive and can be purchased for around $60 on amazon.
 There are many others that are more expensive, but you really only need one that has many good reviews and comes in at a great price.

 Pros of a tent heater